-The biblical narratives reflect actual, historical situations.
-They were not composed to exploit sexual situations, or to titillate young readers.
-These narratives were incorporated into the holy text in order that we might learn from the negative examples (Rom.
+The biblical narratives reflect actual historical situations.
+They were not composed to exploit sexual situations or to titillate young readers.
+These narratives were incorporated into the holy text so that we might learn from the negative examples (Rom.
 15:4; 1 Cor.
 10:6, 11) — which lessons, quite obviously, many today have never learned.

 In the Scriptures, immoral conduct is condemned, not condoned.
 A failure to recognize this distinction is a demonstration of moral obtuseness.

-When the Bible refers to sexual matters in the context of an historical narrative, it does so with the greatest sensitivity.
+When the Bible refers to sexual matters in the context of a historical narrative, it does so with

 Moses records that “Adam knew Eve his wife” (Gen. 4:1).
 Professor H. C. Leupold observes that the writer expressed his idea with “significant delicacy and a very proper euphemism” (188).